We believe in Missional Living.

 Pray for missions.
 Engage in mission action and witnessing.
 Learn about missions.
 Support missions.
 Develop spiritually toward a mission’s lifestyle.
 Participate in the work of the church and denomination.

-Mission Service Project for February
+Mission Service Project for June

 Mission Service Projects: